-Does acknowledging your employees impel them to explore their potential further or is it more of a mindless clacking of cliché expressions?
+Does acknowledging your employees compel them to explore their potential further or is it more of a mindless clacking of cliche expressions?
 Is your recognition program a superficial ploy encroaching on your staff’s need to be candidly recognized and inspired?
 Don’t be disheartened because many organizations suffer the same twisted fate.
-Employee Morale boosters hinge on how well leaders recognize staff.
+Employee morale boosters hinge on how well leaders recognize staff.
 Everybody likes to be appreciated for their efforts, but only if they are rewarded and acknowledged in a way that is genuine.

 Include employees’ say in the way you salute their efforts.
-Most companies have a formal way of acknowledging employees with annual award banquets, including keynote speakers with motivational speeches,top sales awards and certificates.
-If your award program doesn’t invite a thunderous reception, it may be because it is too generic and not an inspiration
+Most companies have a formal way of acknowledging employees with annual award banquets, including keynote speakers with motivational speeches, top sales awards and certificates.
+If your award program doesn’t invite a thunderous reception, it may be because it's too generic and not an inspiration.

 COMMON PITFALLS TO LEADERSHIP AWARD PROGRAMS